By Paul Wright | 03 March 2020, 10:40am

-During the 1970s juvenile jazz bands were at their peak across the working class coalfields of the North of England, Midlands and Wales.
-For those not familiar with juvenile jazz bands, they are a children’s marching band which originated in the Welsh mining towns during the depression of the 1930s – an affordable means of family entertainment during the economic downturn and inspired by the miner’s union and colliery (brass) bands.
+During the 1970s juvenile jazz bands were at their peak across the working class coalfields of the UK.
+For those not familiar with juvenile jazz bands, they are a children’s marching band which originated in the Welsh mining towns during the depression of the 1930s.
+An affordable means of family entertainment during the economic downturn, they were inspired by the miner’s union and colliery brass bands.

 The Jazz Band committees were furious when they saw the finished series along with her comments – they wrote angry letters to the local press labelling her ‘The Demon Snapper’.
 At the time Tish was photographing, Newcastle was undergoing massive changes and houses and neighbourhoods were being demolished all around – a fitting background to the anarchy of the ‘unofficial’ jazz bands.

 Juvenile Jazz Bands with be the third book of Tish Murtha’s work and released by Bluecoat Press by way of a Kickstarter campaign.
 Although the third book, Juvenile Jazz Bands was Tish’s very first exhibition and an important part of her story.
 The series was made while she was employed through a Youth Opportunity Programme at The Side Gallery in Newcastle and shown there in 1979 before touring.

 Juvenile Jazz Bands will be published in the same limited edition hardback format as Youth Unemployment and Elswick Kids, forming an essential trilogy of her work in Newcastle.

 In collaboration with The Tish Murtha Archive a selection of limited edition Tish Murtha prints are now exclusively available from our online shop.
 All proceeds from sales support the photographers we work with and help maintain and fund our free resource and exhibitions in the UK.